Maximal subgroups of multi-edge spinal groups: Introduction

-The congruence subgroup property is briefly discussed in Section~\ref{sec:2}.
-In light of Corollary~\ref{cor:main} it would be desirable to establish which torsion multi-edge spinal groups possess the congruence subgroup property.
 Finally, we remark that most parts of the proof of Theorem~\ref{start} go through under the assumption that the group is just infinite and not necessarily torsion.
 One may therefore speculate that, in fact, every just infinite multi-edge spinal group has the property that all its maximal subgroups are of finite index.